Sol Skolnick, Professor Home Loan - HOME LOANS MADE SIMPLE

 STEP 2: GET PRE-APPROVED FOR A LOAN

-Home buyers contact mortgage lenders because the full cost of a home is generally more than the typical buyer can afford or often want to put into the asset at one time.
-The process of buying a home, is a major emotional investment, you will want to maintain control and make practical decisions based on your budget and goals.
+Buying a home is a major financial and emotional investment, you will want to maintain control and make practical decisions based on your budget and goals.
 The best approach?
 A conversation with an experienced, licensed, mortgage originator with whom you will work closely.
 Together you will determine the appropriate budget for your home acquisition and monthly expenses that leads to a pre- approval for you to share with a real estate agent.
-Many real estate agents now require a pre-approval letter, or a Mortgage Credit Approval Letter also known as a TBD commitment (Property to Be Determined), or proof of funds before taking you on as a client.
-This assures the agent, and later assures the seller's agent and the seller, that you have the financial capacity to complete the deal.
-The differences between a pre-qualification, a pre-approval and an TBD commitment are discussed in the "Origination"
+Many real estate

 3